bramswenson/harmonize/README.md

 The default harmonize strategy is Harmonize::Strategies::BasicCrudStrategy.
 This strategy assumes your source data to be a "source of truth" which reflects exactly how the entire target record set should look.
 Here are the steps it takes to achieve harmony:

 1. For each record in the source, use the configured "key" to find out if a record with that key already exists.
 2. If an existing record was found in target, update it with any attributes provided by source
 3. If no existing record was found in target, create a new record with any attributes provided by source
 4. Save the record and create a Harmonize::Modification record making if we created or updated
 5. If save has errors, update the Harmonize::Modification record to reflect that and store the error messages
 6. Save the key of the modified (or errored) record in a collection
 7. After all source records have been harmonized, destory any target record with a key not in the modified keys collection
 8. Save Harmonize::Log for reporting the actions took in this harmonization

 Currently this is the only strategy provided by harmonize, but more will be added when I need them or you send them to me as a pull request.

+## Plans

+## TODO

 This project rocks and uses MIT-LICENSE.